 Q I have pledged a legacy donation to Progressio.
 What should I do?

 Thank you so much for thinking of Progressio for your legacy donation.
 A few months prior to closure, we contacted everyone who has expressed an interest in leaving a legacy donation to Progressio, according to our records, to advise them to remove Progressio from their will.
 If you have pledged a legacy to Progressio in your will, we advise that you please take steps to remove Progressio from your will and reconsider which charitable organisation you would like to leave your legacy donation to.

 Q I am interested in Progressio publications, where can I find them?

-Many of Progressio’s recent publications will be available on our website until 2020.
+Many of Progressio’s publications, including the legacy publication, will remain available on our archived website.
 To ensure that Progressio’s rich resource of historical and contemporary research, comment and other publications remain available to the public, many of our archive materials have been catalogued and are deposited with Westminster Diocesan Archives, and will be accessible to readers.

 Some Progressio archives are also deposited in the Institute of Commonwealth Studies.